 Other key lawyers:

-‘They are a specialized firm that specializes in maritime law and provides great results for a reasonable price.‘
+‘A specialized firm that excels in maritime law and provides great results for a reasonable price.
+The firm is very experienced, and works well collectively to provide the best legal defense available.‘

 West of England P&I Club